NellyBoi18/Custom-iperf/README.md

 # Overview

-iperfis a common tool used to measure network bandwidth.
+iperf is a common tool used to measure network bandwidth.
 This is my own version of this tool in Java using sockets called ”Iperfer”.
 I will use the tools to measure the performance of virtual networks in Mininet and explain how link characteristics and multiplexing impact performance.